Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Autophagy Simulation Framework

 \section{Autophagy Simulation Framework}

-While the definitions of autophagy and model collapse apply to any foundational model, we focus on Large Language Models (LLMs), i.e., foundation models focused on understanding and generating human language \cite{paass2023foundation}.

-Our simulation framework, inspired by Shumailov et al. \cite{shumailov2024ai}, begins with a pre‐trained foundation model $M_0$ and a dataset $\mathcal{D}_0 = \{ d_1^{\text{ (real)}}, \dots, d_n^{\text{ (real)}}\}$ of $n$ human-authored text documents.
-The framework (schematized in Algorithm \ref{alg:autophagy_pipeline}) is an iterative process in which $M_0$ generates continuations from fixed prompts and fine-tunes itself on some combination of human-authored and AI-generated documents.
-The generation and fine-tuning steps are repeated several times to mimic the autophagy process.
+We propose a framework for simulating AI autophagy, inspired by Shumailov et al.~\cite{shumailov2024ai}.
+The framework -- schematized in Algorithm \ref{alg:autophagy_pipeline} -- starts from a pre-trained LLM \(M_0\) and a dataset \(\mathcal{D}_0 = \{ d_1^{\text{ (real)}}, \dots, d_n^{\text{ (real)}} \}\) of \(n\) human-authored documents.
+It then proceeds iteratively: at each simulation step \(j\), the model \(M_j\) generates continuations \(s_i^{(j+1)}\) from a fixed set of human-authored prompts \(P\), and is subsequently fine-tuned on the resulting prompt–continuation pairs.

-During an initialization phase (lines 1-3 of Algorithm \ref{alg:autophagy_pipeline}), we truncate each human-authored document $d_i^{\text{ (real)}} \in \mathcal{D}_0$ to $k$ tokens.
-This yields a set of $n$ prompts $P = \{p_1, \dots, p_n\}$ that remain fixed throughout the entire simulation.
+During an initialization phase (lines 1-3 of Algorithm \ref{alg:autophagy_pipeline}), we sample $m$ documents from $\mathcal{D}_0$ and truncate each one of these human-authored document $d_i^{\text{ (real)}} \in \mathcal{D}_0$ to $k$ tokens.
+This yields a set of $m$ prompts $P = \{p_1, \dots, p_m\}$ that remain fixed throughout the entire simulation.
 Fixing the prompt set across iterations allows us to analyse model collapse dynamics in a controlled setting.